 That’s primarily because – unsurprisingly – they pair very well with the firm’s base paints, and that complementary relationship means you can learn, with some speed, which layers best go over which bases.

-Our particular favourites for the primary colours you’ll most likely be tackling (your blues, reds, greens, browns etc) are Teclis Blue, Evil Sunz Scarlet, Ushabti Bone, Yriel Yellow, Warpstone Glow and Baneblade Brown.
+Our particular favorites for the primary colors you’ll most likely be tackling (your blues, reds, greens, browns, etc) are Teclis Blue, Evil Sunz Scarlet, Ushabti Bone, Yriel Yellow, Warpstone Glow, and Baneblade Brown.

 Metallics – Citadel

 Metallics range in quality.
 Citadel offers some good ones – Retributor Armour is an absolutely brilliant, rich gold that does an excellent job of giving a strong basis for shades and highlighting.
-Leadbelcher is a great, dark silver, while Stormhost Silver is phenomenal for highlighting both golds and silvers, and even other metal colours like brass.
+Leadbelcher is a great, dark silver, while Stormhost Silver is phenomenal for highlighting both golds and silvers and even other metal colors like brass.

 However, some of the other Citadel metallics can be a little watery and ineffective.
-Colours like Auric Armour Gold and Runefang Steel sometimes leave a little to be desired.
+Colors like Auric Armour Gold and Runefang Steel sometimes leave a little to be desired.

 Metallics – Scale75

-If you want to look outside of Citadel, the Scale 75 range of metallics are fantastic.
-Not only are the metallic flecks much smaller – which is better for your brushes – but they also offer a wider range of colours.
-This is especially good if you want to experiment with gem shades, as you can get beautiful reddish, blueish and greenish metallics that stand out more than anything Citadel offers.
+If you want to look outside of Citadel, the Scale 75 range of metallics is fantastic.
+Not only are the metallic flecks much smaller – which is better for your brushes – but they also offer a wider range of colors.
+This is especially good if you want to experiment with gem shades, as you can get beautiful reddish, blueish, and greenish metallics that stand out more than anything Citadel offers.